darshcloud/EatWellLiveWell-CalorieTrackerApp/README.md

 * Amazon Lex <br/>
   User's can quickly know about calories in a  given food item with the help of a chatbot without logging into the application. <br/>
 * Amazon DynamoDB <br/>
   Food name and calorie details will be stored in dynamDB which renders the calorie data when an lambda function is triggered to fulfill the lex intent <br/>
-* Amazon Rekognition <br/><br/>
+* Amazon Rekognition <br/>
+  Rekognition has been used to detect the food which has been uploaded by the user and if the labels returned  match the labels present in the application then the       food is added automatically to the food log<br/>